 The Georgia Tech Counseling Center is the primary campus provider of psychological and consultation services.
-The Counseling Center offers free and confidential counseling sessions to registered Georgia Tech undergraduate and graduate students.
+The Counseling Center offers free and confidential counseling sessions to enrolled, degree-seeking Georgia Tech undergraduate and graduate students.

-The focus of the initial consultation, or intake appointment, is to determine the nature and impact of the presenting concerns and to identify which options for addressing these issues are most appropriate.
-If additional treatment is indicated, the intake counselor will recommend the most effective mode of treatment, which may include group counseling, workshops, individual counseling, career exploration, or referral to an off-campus mental health provider for longer term or for a higher level of care.
-In some cases, the intake appointment is sufficient for identifying ways to address the problems and no follow-up appointments are necessary.
+If a GT CARE assessor recommends counseling services, the most effective mode of counseling will be identified.
+Options may include group counseling, workshops, individual counseling, career exploration, or referral to an off-campus mental health provider for longer term or for a higher level of care.
+In some cases, CARE assessment is sufficient for identifying ways to address the problems and no referral appointments are necessary.

 The Georgia Tech Counseling Center, staffed by licensed psychologists and counselors, utilizes a short-term model for individual counseling.
 Short-term counseling addresses concerns over a few sessions in a solution-focused manner.
 Typical counseling goals may include facilitating adjustment to college or graduate school, reducing emotional distress, or fostering greater resilience to help students in the pursuit of their personal, academic, and career goals.
 Our counselors work in a brief model to facilitate adjustment, healthy functioning, and symptom relief as quickly as possible.
 Clients who present with persistent and chronic psychological concerns and require continuous long-term treatment, are best served by community providers who can offer uninterrupted treatment and care.